-On 1 September 2004, Darren Lewis’ wrote to our local MP, David Hawker, stating:
+On 1 September 2004, Darren Lewis’ (who purchased my holiday camp in December 2001) wrote to our local MP, David Hawker, stating:

 “I must also reiterate my thanks for the pressure you put on Telstra in late 2002 – I believed it was this that finally forced them to re-wire the kiosk at the camp and disconnect the faulty telephone alarm bell which local Telstra employees believed could have been causing some of the problems with incoming calls.
 Although the incoming calls increased dramatically one the re-wiring had been done, the trauma of the first year we were here has not gone away.”